 - If a student has three scheduled examinations in four consecutive examination periods on consecutive days, one exam may be rescheduled.

 - If a student has a conflict between scheduled examinations, one exam may be rescheduled.

 Such cases should be discovered as early as possible and proper arrangements made to resolve them by 5:00 p.m. on the last day of classes.
-Forms that request a change in exam schedule must be approved by the Dean of Undergraduate Studies.
+The request to change a scheduled exam must be approved by the Dean of Undergraduate Studies.
 In cases involving all business courses, the Director of Undergraduate Programs in the School of Business will make arrangements to resolve the conflict.